 The ParaDiSe Seminar is a working forum for the presentation of ongoing and finished research in the areas related to the specification, modelling, analysis, and verification of software systems.

-The meetings are held on Mondays at the Faculty of Informatics (room depends on the semester, usually B410 or B411), Masaryk University, starting at 10:00.
-Presentations are usually one hour in length.
+The meetings are held on Thursday at the Faculty of Informatics, Masaryk University, starting at 12:00.

 Seminar Programme — Autumn 2008

 The goal of the first part of the seminar is to let the people from each ParaDiSe group introduce problems they are working on, describe their current research goals and research achievements, and summarize contents of their recent publications.